plokhotnyuk/jsoniter-scala/README.md

 val json = writeToArray(User(name = "John", devices = Seq(Device(id = 2, model = "iPhone X"))))
 ```

-If you don't know how make your data structures from scratch but have a JSON sample then use on-line services
+If you don't know-how to make your data structures from scratch but have a JSON sample then use on-line services
 [1](https://json2caseclass.cleverapps.io/) [2](https://transform.now.sh/json-to-scala-case-class/) to generate an initial
 version of them.